devrajsaini6310-sys/Power-BI-project-3/README.md

 Reliance dashboard.md : The Power BI Service file to view Reports on Online.

-Reliance super store performance dashboard.pbix: Power BI Desktop file.
+D-mart super store performance dashboard.pbix: Power BI Desktop file.

 Reliance_super_store_data.xlsx : The dataset used for the report.